ngiann/GaussianVariationalInference.jl/docs/src/index.md

 ## What's this package for?

-Use this package to approximate a posterior distribution with a Gaussian[^1].
+This package implements approximate Bayesian inference: it approximates a posterior distribution with a full-covariance Gaussian distribution[^1].